lua-atmos/f-streams/README.md

 `TODO: finalization`

-Streams are compatible with the generic [for](lua-for) loop of Lua, including proper finalization when the loop ends.
+Streams are compatible with the generic [for][lua-for] loop of Lua, including proper finalization when the loop ends.

 The API is divided into three groups: *sources*, *combinators* and *sinks*.